Terms & Policies

 A. Support Hours.
 Support is provided 7 days per week from 7 am - 10 pm.

 B. Incident Submission and Customer Cooperation.
-Customer may report errors or abnormal behaviour of the Service ("Incidents") by contacting Plait in the Service via the Plait App or via email at support@plait.nz Customer will provide information and cooperation to Plait as reasonably required for Plait to provide Support.
+Customer may report errors or abnormal behavior of the Service ("Incidents") by contacting Plait in the Service via the Plait App or via email at support@plaithealth.com Customer will provide information and cooperation to Plait as reasonably required for Plait to provide Support.
 This includes, without limitation, providing the following information to Plait regarding the Incident:

 • Aspects of the Service that are unavailable or not functioning correctly